Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and

 Can I use bleach to clean Berber carpet?

 Yes, you can, though it has limitations.
 So use it if necessary.
-If you have a wool carpet, then don’t use bleach as it will eat through the fibers.
+However, if you have a wool carpet, then don’t use bleach as it will eat through the fibers.

 Brightly colored carpets should also not be cleaned using bleach because of bleach fade way colors.
 So it is only best for dirty white carpets.